Ibujah/compact-skel-3d/README.md

 # 3D skeletonization

-Compact 3d skeletonization in rust, mesh conversion to delaunay
+Compact 3d skeletonization in rust, mesh conversion to delaunay.
+Link to the article [here](https://hal.science/hal-04262568) (prepublication on HAL).

 ## Instructions